 All standard committees require a position paper (emailed to the Chair).
 A neatly handwritten or a typed copy may be turned in at the beginning of the first session in lieu of an electronic copy.

 Any standard committee delegate will be ineligible for awards if a position paper is not turned in.
-Crisis committees do not require a position paper.
+Crisis committees do not require a position paper, but if turned in will receive up to five bonus points, increasing your chances of earning an award over someone who did not turn in one.

 No matter how awesome a position paper is, it is no good if it can't be matched to a delegate!
 Therefore, position papers should include the following information before anything else.